 Welcome to the Cornwall Independent Poverty Forum website.
 The Cornwall Independent Poverty Forum (CIPF) was founded in 1997 and has always worked to help those in need and to offer project development support to organisations that seek to help others.
 In 2019 the CIPF became a Registered Charity, Charity Number 1183177.

 The CIPF also raises awareness of the problems of poverty in Cornwall.
-In 2019 the CIPF produced their Citizens Panel Report and in 2020 produced the report A Fair and Just Future for Cornwall.
-CIPF’s latest work is A Community Manifesto for Cornwall.
+In 2019 the CIPF produced their Citizens Panel Report and in 2020 produced the report A Fair and Just Future for Cornwall and then A Community Manifesto for Cornwall.